agorf/feed2email/README.md

 When run, feed2email will go through your feed list, fetch each feed (if necessary) and send an email for each new entry.
 Output is logged to the standard output, unless configured otherwise.

-When a new feed is detected (which is the case when feed2email runs for the first time on your feed list), all of its entries are skipped and no email is sent, unless you provided the `--send-existing` option when adding it.

 ### Getting help